 What can you do?

 Celebrate Pride, by all means, by changing your logo to rainbows and do the following things to support the cause:

 - Donate money to causes like Dublin Pride and LGBT Ireland.

-- Plan a post with a flag or a parade image to honour your LGBTQ+ customers and the work they do now and throughout history just to be recognised in society as an equal.
+- You could plan a post with a flag or a parade image to honour your LGBTQ+ customers and colleagues without images of specific people.

 - Highlight the current inequalities in today’s society and use your place on social media to raise awareness.